 - Last updated:

-Council acknowledges that older people play a vital role in the region’s communities and it is important to recognise and respect the significant contribution older people make to this vibrant region.
+Older people play a vital role in the region's communities.
+Council recognises and respects the significant contribution older people make to the region.

-The Sunshine Coast Positive Ageing Strategy 2011 – 2016 provided focus for council’s commitments to seniors on the Sunshine Coast for the previous five years.
-The Community Planning and Development Branch of the Sunshine Coast Council is working on a Positive Ageing Action Plan to provide continued focus for council’s commitment to the older population in our region.
+The Sunshine Coast Positive Ageing Strategy 2011 – 2016 provided focus for council’s commitments to seniors for the previous five years.
+Council's Community Planning and Development Branch is working on a Positive Ageing Action Plan to provide continued focus to the older population in our region.

 Council developed the Sunshine Coast Positive Ageing Strategy 2011-2016 to focus on its commitments to older people on the Sunshine Coast.

-The strategy recognises the many significant contributions older people make to local communities and emphasises the need to work in partnership with other key agencies to address the changing needs of older people on the Sunshine Coast.
+The strategy recognises the many significant contributions older people make to local communities.
+It emphasises the need to work in partnership with other key agencies to address the changing needs of older people on the Sunshine Coast.

-The Sunshine Coast Positive Ageing Foundation Paper 2011 presents an overview of research on the issues associated with ageing, providing a solid evidence base on which to build the Positive Ageing Strategy.
-As well as a profile of older Sunshine Coast residents, the paper provides a summary of the international, national, state and local policy context and an overview of key themes identified by other local government ageing strategies.
+The Sunshine Coast Positive Ageing Foundation Paper 2011 presents an overview of research on the issues associated with ageing.
+It provides a solid evidence base on which to build the Positive Ageing Strategy.
+As well as a profile of older Sunshine Coast residents, the paper provides a summary of the international, national, state and local policy context.
+It also gives an overview of key themes identified by other local government ageing strategies.

 Rebates and concessions